Why Georgia’s Voting Law will likely Prevail as a Beacon of Election Integrity

 The End Result

 The 6-3 opinion administered by Justice Alito safeguarded two Arizona election policies—one outlawing ballot harvesting and another that banned out-of-precinct voting—that are similar to several provisions of the Georgia law.
 As a result of this decision, many legal experts have predicted that the legal challenges to Georgia’s voting measures are unlikely to succeed, arguing that Section 2 of the Voting Rights Act sets a high burden to nullify only state voting laws that impose a severe burden on minority voters, aren’t justified in its reasoning for the changes made, and only if the state’s electoral system is not open to all voters.
+It is evident that Georgia’s voting law does not violate any of the above standards and will likely survive the heated legal challenges to come.

 Read more from our Emerging Leaders here.